prosecconetwork/The-NOC-List/README.md

 When it comes to #TheDemocrats, is #HillaryClinton just #UriahHeap in a pant suit?
 She is ambitious yet grasping, and controversial too

-All of the knowledge in the NOC is stored as a collection of semantic triples.
+All of the knowledge in the NOC and its various modules is stored as a collection of semantic triples.
 Now, one can use XML, RDF, RDFS or OWL to store a collection of semantic triples, but the core of the triple stays the same regardless of the formalism we use to encode it.
 So why bother with a complex syntactic sugar for the sake of formalistic appearances?
 When it comes to maintaining and editing and sharing a large body of semantic triples the most flexible format is a spreadsheet.
 As mundane as it may sound, a spreadsheet is perfect for this kind of representation work.